 Legal Citizen of the Year Award

 The Jonathan U. Newman Legal Citizen of the Year Award recognizes the late Judge Newman for his leadership in encouraging and instilling respect for civic education in Oregon.
-Each year, a leader is honored for demonstrating a commitment to the mission and principles of Civics Learning Project including advancing the ideals of civic education and inspiring future generations.
+Each year, a leader is honored for demonstrating a commitment to the mission and principles of Civics Learning Project including advancing the ideals of civic education and inspiring future citizens.

 Over the years, CLP has recognized civic leaders from a variety of backgrounds – judges, attorneys, legislators, coaches, and educators.
 You can learn more about our honorees from 1984 to 2023.

 Along with honoring a civic leader and providing an opportunity for the legal community to gather, the Legal Citizen of the Year Award & Celebration is CLP’s biggest fundraiser of the year.
 Every dollar raised directly supports our civics education programs throughout Oregon.
 You can help us reach our goal by purchasing a ticket or making a donation here.

 As part of the Legal Citizen of the Year Award & Celebration, Civics Learning Project also honors an exemplary educator in Oregon with the Peter & Leslie Richter Civic Educator of the Year Award.
 The 2023-24 honoree is Amy Fifth-Lince from Liberty High School in Hillsboro.